helena-palovska-1209/Period-Dissolution-Index/README.md

 In this version, domain values are supposed to be converted into numbers, which are further converted into binary code.
 Instead, conversion into binary preserving domain order can be applied.

-All snippets of binary in between start and end point minimal in length are associated with the perod/interval.These serve for the period/interval index.
+All snippets of binary in between start and end point minimal in length are associated with the period/interval.These serve for the period/interval index.

-Point-lookup query algorithm is proposed of logarithmic efficiency.
+Point-lookup query algorithm of logarithmic efficiency is proposed.